The 4 Basics of Victorian Interior Design and Home Decor

 Complex patterns covered every surface of the Victorian home.
 From multiple wallpapers to luxurious fabrics and oriental rugs, Victorians loved pattern and used it lavishly throughout their home.

-Although it may look excessive to the modern eye (as it did to some toward the end of the Victorian era), it is nonetheless a very comfortable decorating style, with plush fabrics for layered window treatments and upholstered furniture, elaborately designed rugs, and a warm and welcoming ambience.
+Although it may look excessive to the modern eye (as it did to some toward the end of the 1800s), Victorian style is nonetheless a very comfortable decorating style, with plush fabrics for layered window treatments and upholstered furniture, elaborately designed rugs, and a warm and welcoming ambience.

 Patterns ranged from flora and fauna to geometric patterns, stripes, damasks, and more.
 Depending on the tastes and talents of the residents, results could range from a mish-mash bordering on horrendous or a skillful, balanced, pleasing environment.

 Excessive can often be considered synonymous with Victorian.
 The upper class flaunted their wealth and those who aspired to their status found ways to mimic it.

 If one could not afford fine woods to panel walls and marble fireplaces for "public" rooms like the dining room and parlor, less expensive materials would be painted to imitate them.